 Because the gloves are so lightweight, they can easily be worn throughout the day, even when the weather is hot.
-Many padded products are uncomfortable to wear in warmer climates, but Liquidcell technology allows these gloves to provide extra padding without adding too much heat.
+Many padded products are uncomfortable in warmer climates, but Liquidcell technology allows these gloves to provide extra padding without adding too much heat.

 - Durable, comfortable, and highly breathable